Gokultcr/Classical-Machine-learning-for-image-classification/README.md

 ### Decision Tree Algorithm

-Decision Tree algorithm is used
+Decision Tree algorithm is used with random_state=0

 ```python
 from sklearn.tree import DecisionTreeClassifier